flutter/website/src/content/resources/architectural-overview.md

 );
 ```

-When Flutter needs to render this fragment, it calls the `build()` method, which
+When Flutter needs to render this fragment,
+it calls the `build()` method, which
-returns a subtree of widgets that renders UI based on the current app state.
+returns a subtree of widgets that renders
+UI-based on the current app state.
-During this process, the `build()` method can introduce new widgets, as
+During this process,
+the `build()` method can introduce new widgets,
-necessary, based on its state.
-As an example, in the preceding code
+as necessary, based on its state.
+As an example, in the preceding code fragment,
-fragment, `Container` has `color` and `child` properties.
-From looking at the
+`Container` has `color` and `child` properties.
-[source
+From looking at the [source
 code]({{site.repo.flutter}}/blob/02efffc134ab4ce4ff50a9ddd86c832efdb80462/packages/flutter/lib/src/widgets/container.dart#L401)
-for `Container`, you can see that if the color is not null, it inserts a
+for `Container`, you can see that if the color is not null,
-`ColoredBox` representing the color:
+it inserts a `ColoredBox` representing the color:

 ```dart
 if (color != null)